 Adhering to the requirements of applied licences (including those of dependencies) enhances the transparency of the software project within the wider community.

 Open source software is important in various domains, including technology, research and education, business and government.
-It plays a crucial role in promoting affordability, transparency, collaboration, and technology innovation.
+It plays a crucial role in promoting affordability, transparency, collaboration and technology innovation.
 It empowers individuals and organisations to take control of their software solutions, adapt them to their needs, and contribute to a global community of developers and users.

 Cost-effective – Open source software is often free to use, significantly reducing software acquisition and licensing costs for individuals, businesses and organisations.
 This cost-effectiveness is especially critical for smaller businesses, educational institutions and governments with budget constraints.